The choice of material for

 Magnetic Properties: Some materials, like stainless steel, are non-magnetic.
 In applications where magnetic interference can be problematic, non-magnetic materials are preferred.

-Compatibility: Matching the material of the hexagonal nuts with the material of the bolt or the component they are fastening is crucial to prevent galvanic corrosion.
+hexagonal nuts with the material of the bolt or the component they are fastening is crucial to prevent galvanic corrosion.
 Compatibility ensures the longevity of both the nut and the fastened components.